In the previous article we discussed whether you need to find buyers or sellers first.

 So the question is, how do you find motivated sellers in the first place?

-Although there are no easy solutions, the purpose of this article is outline three different strategies you can use to find motivated sellers now!
+Although there are no easy solutions, the purpose of this article is outline three different strategies you can use to find motivated house sellers now!

 Most lead-generation strategies can be broken down into 3 general categories:

 1) Off-line Lead Generation Methods